tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-trees.rst

 Binary Trees
 ============

+.. link back to list section of C#

+.. pros

+.. cons -> this is why if you have an ordered list -- to put a new element in that is in the correct order O(n) -> how could we make that more efficient

+.. lead-in to BT ->

 .. relevant objectives
   - Understand the conceptual structure of a binary tree

 .. relevant notes from paul
   - how to convert an array / list into a BT
   - Understand the conceptual structure of a binary tree

+.. open with here is the data structure you've used the most list -- this is a new data structure, they have pros and cons

 Binary Tree
 -----------